Get more from your Personal Home Manager . . .

 Check once per week.It is best to catch problems early, especially with algae, which can be difficult to treat.
 So at least once a week you should inspect your hot tub’s water and check your pH and chemical levels in accordance with your manufacturer’s recommendations for your particular system.
 And then adjust your chemical levels as needed.

 Check one day before use.We suggest that you also check your pH and chemical levels the day right before you plan to use it.
-This way, if there is an adjustment required, then your hot tub will have 24 hours for the adjustment to take affect before you get in the water.
+This way, if there is an adjustment required, then your hot tub will have 24 hours for the adjustment to take effect before you get in the water.

 Check on day of use.Even if you have checked the levels on the prior day, we still recommend that you check the levels on the day you plan to use your hot tub, to ensure that the levels have adjusted to where they are supposed to be.